 Considering a fiance visa?
 Given the popularity of study abroad programs, online dating and gaming websites, it is no surprise that more and more Americans are finding their spouses outside the US.
 A fiance visa is a great way to bring your foreign boyfriend (fiancee) or girlfriend (fiance) to the United States in order to get married.
 After marriage, your new wife or husband will be able to permanently immigrate to America by applying for a green card (lawful permanent residence) without having to leave the US again.

 Fiance Visa Requirements

 The fiance visa process is intended to be faster than obtaining a normal marriage visa.
-First, the US citizen fiancee files form I-129f with the USCIS office that handles fiance visa applications from his or her state.
+First, the US citizen fiancee files form I-129f with the USCIS office that handles applications from his or her state.
 The I-129f petition requires, among other things, a statement from the American citizen as to how the couple met within the past two years, as well as submission of evidence of the meeting.
-An immigration attorney or lawyer can help prepare the fiance visa petition quickly and accurately in order to avoid lengthy processing delays caused by incomplete information or poorly executed petitions, which often result in an RFE (request for evidence).
+An immigration attorney can help prepare the petition quickly and accurately in order to avoid lengthy processing delays caused by incomplete information or poorly executed petitions, which often result in an RFE (request for evidence).

 Once the fiance marries the petitioning US citizen within 90 days of entering the US, he or she can complete the immigration process by applying for adjustment of status and obtaining a green card.